TimeToogo/Penumbra/README.md

  - Storm will use batch inserts/upserts and deletes where possible.
  - Elimination of the dreaded N+1 query scenario introduced by excessive lazy loading.
 With storm, there are currenlty multiple relationship loading implementations:
      - `Eager` - Relationships are loaded along with the parent and children are joined where appropriate.
-     - `SemiLazy` - Relationships are not loaded with the parent entity but when one is required, globally every unloaded relationship will be loaded .
+     - `Global scope lazy` - Relationships are not loaded with the parent entity but when one is required, globally every unloaded relationship will be loaded .
-     - `Lazy` (Recommended) - Relationships are loaded when required for all entities in the request object graph.
+     - `Request scope lazy` (Recommended) - Relationships are loaded when required for all entities in the request object graph.
-     - `ExtraLazy` (N+1 likely) - Relationships are loaded when required from for each parent entity.
+     - `Parent scope lazy` (N+1 likely) - Relationships are loaded when required from for each parent entity.